-One solution may be to release some money from the value from your home, while continuing to live there.
-This is known as equity release.
+Equity release allows you to access some money from the value of your home while continuing to live there.

-This is a major decision, so should never be taken without independent professional advice.
+This is a major decision, so it should never be taken without independent professional advice.

 Want to skip the guide and get an equity release adviser to walk you through the best options for your situation?